sam-b02/Silver-Chat/README.md

 Data Interpretation -
 Each file is described sequentially.

-Data Cleaner
+Data Cleaner:
  Cleans the data, removes special characters, encodes and formats it properly.

-Data Counter
+Data Counter:
  Counts the number of scraped questions and answers (17318 questions and answers)

-Data Validation
+Data Validation:
  Validates the data, tokenizes it and estimates the cost and number of epochs needed for proper training

-Final Clean
+Final Clean:
  Removes bugs in the data, strips it.

-Json Creator
+Json Creator:
  Creates the first JSON based on scraped data

-Json Creator 2
+Json Creator 2:
  Creates the second JSON based on handwritten prompts

 Data Scraping -